Parasite (2019 film): Filming

-The Kims' flat

 The Kims' semi-basement flat and its street were also built on set, partially out of necessity for the flooding scenes.
 Lee Ha-jun visited and photographed several abandoned villages and towns in South Korea scheduled to be torn down to help inform the set design.
 He also created stories for the Kims' neighbours and added details of those residents along the street to improve the authenticity of the street's appearance.

 Editing

 According to editor Yang Jin-mo, Bong chose to shoot the film without traditional coverage.
 To give them more editing options with limited shots, they sometimes stitched together different takes of the same shot.
 Yang edited the film using Final Cut Pro 7, a program not updated since 2011.

 While the film was produced for release in colour, a black and white version predated the world premiere in Cannes.
 The monochrome edition debuted on 26 January 2020 at the International Film Festival Rotterdam, was re-screened from 29 to 31 January, and received a limited release in some countries.